Twentieth Century Timeline (1900 onwards)

 1974: Prime Minister Edward Heath introduces the Three Day Week due to the effects of industrial action.

-21 people are killed in Birmingham after the IRA blow up two pubs on 21st November.
+21 people are killed in Birmingham after the IRA blow up two pubs on the 21st November.

 1977: First commercial flights of the supersonic airliner Concorde between London and New York.